mweastwood/astm-mmode-pipeline/README.md

 * In theory, everything here should be reusable for new m-mode analysis projects.
 The dream is that you should only need to copy an existing directory within `projects/` and begin tuning the `Makefile` and configuration files.
+* You should be using `make ... --dry-run` to check what will be run ahead of time.
+* Use `make ... --touch` to skip over steps that shouldn't need to be run again.
+This is useful when you've made a cosmetic change that shouldn't impact the final results, and therefore you don't want to rerun every single analysis step potentially impacted by editing the given file.
 * I promise `projects/2017-rainy-day-power-spectrum` has up-to-date configuration files, but it's possible the other projects have lagged behind as I've made changes.
 * Please do reach out to me if you have any questions about how to use this pipeline.